 In the above tree, we see a partial overlap between the features of the specifiers and those of the main spine in the features Q and S, which occur twice.
-In principle it is possible that the system allows feature overlap.
+In principle it is possible that the system allows feature overlap (see for example the discussion in Starke 2018, which requires one overlapping feature between the complex specifier and the main spine).
 However, in section 5 we will present an empirical argument in support of the idea that there should be no featural overlap between the specifier more and the main spine.

 Before we provide empirical evidence for the idea that overlapping structures must be ruled out, we need to discuss how the overlap could be done away with.
 In principle this could be remedied in either of the two ways: remove the redundant features in the specifier, or remove them in the main spine.
-In practice, only the latter option is available in virtue of both the Superset Principle and the way structure removal works.
+In practice, only the latter option is available in virtue of both the Superset Principle, and the way structure removal works.
 The correct nonoverlapping representation therefore looks like this:

-Compared to (33), we have eliminated the features Q and S from the main spine, and spelled out the one remaining $\sqrt{}$ feature as intelligent.
+Compared to (36), we have eliminated the features Q and S from the main spine, and spelled out the one remaining $\sqrt{}$ feature as intelligent.
 The remaining structure realises all the features required to spell out a comparative degree adjective, using each feature only once.
-The alternative would consist in eliminating Q and S from the specifier, as shown in (35):
+The alternative would consist in eliminating Q and S from the specifier, as shown in (38):